 A great deal of careful planning has taken place before the start of your programme to ensure you receive the best possible learning experience and that you benefit from the resources, services and facilities available to you at Oxford.
 This handbook will support you with detailed guidance on teaching and assessment for your course and will be an important point of reference for you throughout the year.
-Please bear in mind, however, that the changing nature of the pandemic and its impact on the University means that the standard information below may not always reflect the specific adaptations that become necessary during 2020-21.
+Please bear in mind, however, that the ongoing and changing nature of the pandemic and its impact on the University means that the standard information below may not always reflect the specific adaptations that could become necessary.
+Please ensure that you pay close attention to email communication from your course convenors.